canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/components/how-to/authoring-a-simple-component.md

         """
 ```

 Depending on the needs of the `Component`, any or all of these can be implemented.
-For example, a `Component` for a Pebble container likely needs to do work on every unit and should use `_configure_unit`, whereas Kubernetes resources that are created once for the application shoud use `_configure_app_leader`.
+For example, a `Component` for a Pebble container likely needs to do work on every unit and should use `_configure_unit`, whereas Kubernetes resources that are created once for the application should use `_configure_app_leader`.

 Implementation detail: `CharmReconciler.execute_components()` executes `Component.configure_charm()`, which then delegates execution to the `_configure_*` methods.
 If you need behaviour not covered by the standard cases, you can directly override `Component.configure_charm()` to implement what your `Component` needs.